 Other authorized employees in your domain will sign in to Vault the same way after you've given them access.

-Your company should have a policy about the amount of time messages should be retained.
-We recommend that you consult your company's legal team when you set up a default retention rule.
+Set default retention policies to control how long data is archived before being permanently expunged from user accounts and all Google systems.
+Your organization should have policies to cover the amount of time data should be retained.
+We recommend that you consult your organization's legal team when you set up retention rules.

-- Click Submit.
+- Click Continue.

 - What happens after you set default retention rules: Unless a custom rule or hold applies to them, data is preserved according to the default retention rule.